Here are a couple of great questions I received about delivering stand-up comedy material:

 I guess what I’m really wondering is, what didn’t work the first time he did the bit but then worked the second time?
 From my perspective in the audience, he was able to pull it off the second time by delivering more jokes by way of compensation for the lethargic delivery.

-Since there are multiple issues involved with the scenario presented, I’ll start with this:
+Since there are multiple issues involved with the scenario presented above, let me start with this:

-There three primary elements that determine how “tight” a comedian’s material is:
+There are three primary elements that determine how “tight” a comedian’s material is:

 3. The duration of the audience laughter generated by the punchlines